A fewthings worth mentioning before we get to the washing...

 Line/air drying diaper covers and pocket shells can help extend the life of the hook & loop closures as well as the elastic (bonus- saves energy!).

-Diapers made of synthetic materials (microfiber and covers) only need to be washed once before use.
+Synthetic materials (microfiber and covers) only need to be washed once before use.

 How do I strip my cloth diapers?